allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 version without parentheses, the optimization of sorting lists by size works globally since all inputs are at the same nesting level, potentially achieving better performance than the version with nested subexpressions which can only sort the lists within each pair of parentheses separately.

-You may wonder why anyone would add those parentheses, but such constructs may arise naturally due to the way your code is structured if individual subqueries are built by separate methods or classes because they serve different business needs.
+You may wonder why anyone would add these parentheses, but such constructs may arise naturally due to the way your code is structured if individual subqueries are built by separate methods or classes because they serve different business needs.

 Looking at how long postings lists affect query performance, especially with OR operator, you can see one of the reasons for introducing
 [stopwords](https://en.wikipedia.org/wiki/Stop_word) into search configuration.
-Words such as _the_ are very common and on one hand they introduce practically no meaning at all to the query (with rare exceptions), matching almost all documents anyway and on the other, they could add immense computational cost.
+Words such as _the_ are very common and on one hand they introduce practically no meaning at all to the query (with rare exceptions), matching almost all documents anyway, and on the other, they could add immense computational cost.

-Obviously, the longest postings list possible is the one which contains all documents in the index.
+Obviously, the longest postings list possible is the one containing all documents in the index.
 And indeed, pure negative queries such as
 “all documents but those with the word x” tend to be very expensive.
 Surprisingly, AND-ing the full set of documents (the result of a
 [match_all query](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-match-all-query.html)) with results of another query is very fast.
 This is because of a [special optimization](https://github.com/apache/lucene/blob/5e0e7a5479bca798ccfe385629a0ca2ba5870bc0/lucene/core/src/java/org/apache/lucene/search/BooleanQuery.java#L449) which uses the identity `ALL AND a = a` to simplify those queries so that the expensive computation can be completely avoided.
 This kind of query rewriting can transform a number of query patterns to queries with the same result but better performance characteristics.
-However, this only works for a set of rather simple cases: for example if you do not use `match_all` query but create some other query which also happens to match all documents, this optimization will not be triggered.
+However, this only works for a set of rather simple cases: for example if you do not use `match_all` query, but create some other query which also happens to match all documents, this optimization will not be triggered.
 Complex query structure with subqueries can effectively disable such optimizations as well.

 Thinking about indexing and index segments, you have to notice that merging partial results from each segment is an operation similar to OR-ing (though it